 Serving the communities of Viking, Ryley, Holden, Bruce, Kinsella, and Irma.
 The Weekly Review is a weekly newspaper dedicated to giving quality news and information to its readers.
 After a quarter of a century in business, The Weekly Review is as strong and reliable a news source as ever before.

 The Viking Weekly Review circulates by paid subscription, serving Viking, Ryley, Holden, Bruce, Kinsella, Irma, and the surrounding areas.
 With a circulation of nearly 1,700 people, The Weekly Review provides comprehensive coverage both within the town and Beaver County.
-On top of that, The East Central Times, a joint production of The Community Press, Tofield Mercury, Lamont Leader, and Weekly Review, serves up to 35,000 people.

 The Viking News first began publication in May of 1913, founded by John.
 W. Johnston.
 It enjoyed 66 long years of service, surviving the Great Depression and two World Wars.